groupvine/gv-doc/3-send/2-sendInbox.md

 Need the email address to target your emails more specifically?
-Simply select **New Email** and then **Send email from your own inbox**, select your options on the **Addressing** tab and copy the updated email address to the “To” JHJHJH? field in your email account.
+Simply select **New Email** and then **Send email from your own inbox**, select your options on the **Addressing** tab and copy the updated email address to the “To” JHJHJHstyle? field in your email account.

 To personalize your email using attribute values, view the